Abhinav7903/Bitcoin-Indexer/README.md

 ## Overview

-Bitcoin Indexer is an open-source, production-grade tool for indexing the full Bitcoin blockchain into a relational + graph database.
+Bitcoin Indexer is an open-source, high-performance open-source tool for indexing the full Bitcoin blockchain into a relational + graph database.
 It is designed for address/transaction lookups, UTXO tracking, analytics workloads, and historical backfills.

 It talks to Bitcoin Core over JSON-RPC, parses blocks concurrently, and writes everything to PostgreSQL using `COPY`-based batch inserts for maximum throughput.